crysty936/SecondEngineProject/README.md

 2. Create a "Build" or any name directory for the Solution.
 3. CMD into the new directory and run "cmake ..".
 4. Open up the solution and set the 3DTest as the start-up project and run.

+Requirements:
+Visual Studio - at least version 2019 with C++ Module